Johnsons Developers & Negative Treatments

 MERITOL-METOL

-Meritol is a combination of paraphenylene diamene and pyrocatechin in molecular proportions, patented by Johnson & Sons Ltd. For small negatives a fine grain developer containing Meritol is recommended.
+Meritol is a combination of paraphenylene diamene and pyrocatechin in molecular proportions, patented (Patent 466625) by Johnson & Sons Ltd. For small negatives a fine grain developer containing Meritol is recommended.
 Metol is methyl-p-aminophenol.

 MCM 100